Anjuna

-Anjuna (/ænˈdʒuːnə/, an-JOO-nə; /kok/) is a village located on the coast of North Goa, India.
-It is a Census Town, one of the twelve comunidades of Bardez.
-It is mostly a tourist destination.
+Anjuna (/ænˈdʒuːnə/, an-JOO-nə; /kok/) is a census town located on the coast of North Goa, India.
+It is one of the twelve comunidades of Bardez.
+It is widely known as one of Goa's tourist destinations.

-Its church, St. Michael's Church, Anjuna, founded in 1595, is dedicated to S. Miguel, and celebrates the feasts of S. Miguel (29 September) and Nossa Senhora Advogada (second week of January).
-There are three large chapels in the parish: the one to S. Antonio (Praias), to Nossa Senhora de Saude (Mazalvaddo), and to Nossa Senhora de Piedade (Grande Chinvar).
-The chapel at Vagator became the church of the new parish of Vagator, dedicated to S. Antonio, in the twentieth century.
+Its church, St. Michael's Church, Anjuna, founded in 1595, is dedicated to Saint Michael, and celebrates the feasts of Saint Michael (29 September) and Nossa Senhora Advogada (second week of January).
+There are three large chapels in the parish: the one to St. Antonio in Praias, to Nossa Senhora de Saude (Mazalvaddo), and to Nossa Senhora de Piedade (Grande Chinvar).
+The chapel at Vagator became the church of the new parish of Vagator, dedicated to St. Antonio, in the twentieth century.

 History

 Like all of Goa, Anjuna was long held by the Portuguese.
-In 1950, it had a population of 5,688 and, in 2011, it had 9,636.
+In 1950, it had a population of 5,688 and, in 2011, its population was 9,636.

 Historian Teresa Albuquerque reports that the village's name is derived from the Arabic word 'Hanjuman' (meaning Merchant Guild).
 Others say it comes from an Arabic word for "change" - as people used to arrive at Anjuna from the sea looking to change money.

 It became a destination on the hippie trail during the late 1960s.

 Activities

 Anjuna is famous for trance parties held on its beach during the tourist season (October - April).
-Goa trance- a sub genre of trance music has its origins in Anjuna, Goa.
+Goa trance—a sub genre of trance music—has its origins in Anjuna.

 Anjuna also hosts the famous flea market (every Wednesday and Saturday), in which products from all over India, as well as from foreigners, are sold, ranging from fruits to jewelry, to clothes, to hashish and electronic devices.
 On Wednesdays, there is a day market which starts in the morning and ends at 7:30 pm and on Saturdays, there is a night market.